 For these reasons, the EKF is the preferred filtering algorithm to provide the highest performance IMU on a FIRST FRC robot.
 However, the EKF algorithm is complex and difficult to understand, making it typically beyond the capabilities of many robotics engineers.
-The navX-MXP circuit board uses the Invensense MPU-9250 IC, and this IC implements a proprietary algorithm which is widely believed to be an EKF (it exhibits similar accuracy to documented EKF implementations on MEMS acceleromter/gyroscope sensors).
+The "Generation 2" navX-sensors implement an Extended Kalman Filter that runs at 416 Khz and yields extremely accurate results.
+The older "Classic" navX-MXP sensors used the Invensense MPU-9250 IC, which internally implemented a proprietary algorithm widely believed to be an EKF (it exhibits similar accuracy to documented EKF implementations on MEMS acceleromter/gyroscope sensors).